DarylAdrien/Shell-Scripts/README.md

-# Cloud and Git Automation Scripts
+# Shell-Scripts

 ## Overview
-This repository contains two powerful shell scripts designed to simplify cloud and GitHub automation tasks:
+This repository contains essential shell scripting commands and examples for beginners and intermediate learners.
+It is especially useful for **interview preparation**, **daily DevOps tasks**, and **Linux command line practice**.

+Some of the Important Scripts are as follows:

 1. **AWS Usage Report**: A script to generate reports on AWS usage.

 2. **GitHub API Automation**: A script which performs to get the list of collaborators of a particular Repository  using the GitHub API.